MaddyKapfhammer/websiteRecreation/content/post/making-website.md

 +++
 author = "Madelyn Kapfhammer"
-title = "Don't Make the Same Mistakes I did When Creating Your Website'" date = "2020-3-16" description = "But eventually you'll figure it out" tags = [
+title = "Don't Make the Same Mistakes I did When Creating Your Website" date = "2021-03-16" description = "But eventually you'll figure it out" tags = [
 "website",